DataExperts/Dexih.Libraries/projects/components/README.md

 ### Input

+The form-input provide a decorated input control.

 Usage:

 ```xml
 <form-input label="User Name" [(ngModel)]="userName" ></form-input>
 ```

-The input control provides the following attributes:
+The input control contains the following attributes:

 * `type` - The input type, `text`, `number` or `password`.
 * `pattern` - Specifies a regular expression to check the input value against.